 In fact, the Money Advice Service suggest for a young adult the cost of owning and running a car will be one of the most expensive things you’ll pay for, after housing costs.
 The make, model, engine size and age of the car will also determine how much you are likely to spend on it over the time you own it.

-There is a way to receive a more personalised quote on your insurance, and that is by having a telematics box fitted to your car.
+There is a way to receive a more personalised quote on your insurance, and that is by having a black box using fitted to your car.
 By analysing your driving style, including braking, speed of acceleration, and time of day you drive, amongst other aspects, a more true to life quote can be given to you.
-Ultimately, your quote is reflected upon how safe or unsafe your driving is.

-Fuel prices are currently high in the UK, and this has a great impact upon a driver’s expenditure throughout a month.
+Fuel prices are currently high in the UK, and this has a great impact on a driver’s expenditure throughout a month.
 The cost of fuel can fluctuate, which can have a bigger impact on your wallet than you may think.
-An article in Auto Express earlier this year showed that “the price of fuel has risen for the first time in eight months with petrol up three pence per litre, according to the latest data from the RAC”.

-Also, diesel cars tend to be more expensive to buy compared to petrol cars, roughly £1,500 more, according to The Telegraph.
+Also, diesel cars tend to be more expensive to buy compared to petrol cars.

 It is estimated by the RAC on the Money Advice Service that the maintenance of a used car over the course of a year will cost around £472, including servicing, repairs and MOT.

-The Money Advice Service also goes onto explain how, if you are buying a new car, then you will be given the opportunity to take out a car warranty for a monthly fee which will cover the costs of any repairs that may need doing.
-It is best to make sure you understand fully what is and isn’t covered within the warranty, so you aren’t surprised by any repair bills that may occur.
+The Money Advice Service also goes onto explain how, if you’re buying a new car, then you’ll be given the opportunity to take out a car warranty for a monthly fee which will cover the costs of any repairs that may need doing.
+It’s best to make sure you understand fully what is and isn’t covered within the warranty, so you aren’t surprised by any repair bills that may occur.

 Your car will inevitably depreciate over the years you have it, and will not be worth the same amount as it was when you bought it, no matter how well you look after it.

 Brand new cars lose their value quicker than older cars, because they are more expensive to start with.
-The Telegraph suggest that diesel cars hold their value more than petrol cars, because they are more fuel efficient, but also, because they cost more than petrol cars when brand new.
+The Telegraph suggests that diesel cars hold their value more than petrol cars, because they are more fuel-efficient, but also because they cost more than petrol cars when brand new.

 It can seem dauntingly expensive to own a car, but it doesn’t have to be as expensive as it could be.
 Sit down and work out your budget for a car and how much you can afford to spend monthly, as well as savings for any unexpected repairs required.
 This should hopefully all lead to you being able to choose a suitable car for you.